BrickCraftDream/Shining-Mask-stuff/ble-protocol.md

 ## Commands:
 ### Utility:
 - ### `LIGHT`:
-  - Description: Sets the brightness, lower brightness means less color accuracy in color depended modes, such as images, and higher brightness over `128` means more flickering due to the LEDs not being able to get that bright at the same flickering frequency.
+  - Description: Sets the brightness, lower brightness means less color accuracy in color dependend modes, such as images, and higher brightness over `128` means more flickering due to the LEDs not being able to get that bright at the same frequency, probably due to battery limitations.
 I personally keep it at a max of `100`
   - Hex of the ASCII name: `4c49474854`
   - arguments:
     - 1 byte for the brightness